abenedetti/gettingandcleaningdata/README.md

 ###Substep 2b: Add proper names to descriptive variables

-The descriptive names are available for the "activityID" column, where for each integer value, we have a corresponding string of the particularly activity done by the volunteer.
-To decode the activity we simply refer to the _activity\_labels.txt_ file.
+The descriptive names are available for the "activityID" column, where for each integer value, we have a corresponding string of the specific activity done by the volunteer.
+To decode the activity we simply refered to the _activity\_labels.txt_ file.

 We chose to keep the original value (the one contained in "activityID" column), because it could be useful for further analysis since it's already in a integer form.
 Consequently we only need to add a new column to the `full_DF` data frame: the new column will be named "activityLABEL".